-1. Provide a breakdown of the Development Fee for (a) the Infrastructure Facility, and (b) the Housing and Commercial Component.

-3. The costs reported in this form must be the total costs associated with the Project as a whole and must not include application of the PCIC.
+- 1. Provide a breakdown of the Development Fee for (a) the Infrastructure Facility, and (b) the Housing and Commercial Component. - 2.
+Provide a breakdown of Design costs by discipline. - 3.
+The costs reported in this form must be the total costs associated with the Project as a whole and must not include application of the PCIC.
 Application of the PCIC to these costs must be clearly shown in the Preliminary Financial Model presented in Financial Submittal 9 and application of the PCIH to these costs must be clearly shown in the Preliminary Pro Forma presented in Financial Submittal 14.